bitshares/bitshares-core/README.md

 License
 -------
-BitShares Core is under the MIT license.
-See [LICENSE](https://github.com/bitshares/bitshares-core/blob/master/LICENSE.txt) for more information.
+ULF Core is under the MIT license.
+See [LICENSE](https://github.com/UL-F/ULF-URS/blob/master/LICENSE.txt) for more information.